Caltrans has released the SR-710 Alternatives Analysis report outlining the details of the five possible options to extend the 710 northward.

 - The risk of being killed in a traffic accident occurring in a tunnel is twice as high as on open stretches of motorways.8

-- If a fire occurs, there is no easy way out of a tunnel, especially for the infirmed.9
+- Roadway tunnels are inherently dangerous.
+If a fire occurs, there is no easy way out of a tunnel, especially for those with limited mobility.9

 - Vehicle exhaust cannot be properly filtered and will lead to health issues not only for the drivers who use the tunnel10 but also for the surrounding communities where the exhaust is vented.11